 Crisalix 3D Imaging

-Dr. Merten has introduced a new tool to assist him and his patients when deciding on a breast augmentation.
-The 3D Breast Simulation software is an additional consultation tool Doctor Merten uses to visually show his patients how their augmentation would look and to assist with size and shape selection.
+Pure Aesthetics has introduced a new tool to assist us and our patients when deciding on a breast augmentation.
+The Crisalix 3D Breast Simulation software is an additional consultation tool we use to visually show patients how their augmentation would look and to assist with size and shape selection.